Slevinski/slevinski.github.io/series/university-of-iowa/entries/immediate-lab-home/handout.md

 There is also a complementary continuity lane through gifts and donations.

-This lane can support:
+It can support:

 - bridge support
 - continuity support
 - infrastructure support

-This lane should be kept disciplined.

-It is best understood as complementary to grants and salary support, not as a substitute for them.
+It works best as a disciplined complement to grants and salary support, not as a substitute for them.

 ## Why broader University relationships matter